HOT CROSS BUNS

 - Place the dough onto a floured surface.

-- Knead the dough (±10 minutes), adding more flour if needed until the dough becomes smooth & elastic.
+- Knead the dough for 10 minutes, adding more flour until the dough becomes smooth, elastic & less sticky.

-- Begin dividing the dough into 20 individual balls.
-This can be done by rolling the dough into a log form & simply cutting of 20 even sized sections & then rolling them into balls.
+- Begin dividing the dough into 16 individual balls.
+This can also be done by rolling the dough into a log form & simply cutting of 16 even sized sections & then rolling them into balls.

-- Cover the tray with a cloth & leave in a warm place to proof for about 20 to 30 minutes.
+- Cover the tray with a dish towel & allow to proof for 30 minutes.

 - Add the flour & baking powder to a small bowl.